 During law school, Randal was a summer fellow at the Jerome N. Frank Legal Services Organization of Yale Law School, a Peggy Browning Fellow with the United Mine Workers of America (UMWA), and a clinical student with both the New York Civil Liberties Union (NYCLU) and the Immigration Law Unit of the Legal Aid Society.

 Randal received his J.D. from NYU School of Law and his Bachelor of Arts in Philosophy, magna cum laude, from Cornell University as a first-generation college student.
 Randal is admitted to practice in New York.

 Leslie Zellers – Of Counsel

-Leslie Zellers has more than 20 years of experience in public health law and policy work for government and nonprofit organizations, including the Campaign for Tobacco-free Kids, the Tobacco Control Legal Consortium, and the World Health Organization.
-She has helped dozens of communities adopt laws to reduce exposure to secondhand smoke or to limit how tobacco products are sold or marketed.
-For nearly 15 years, Leslie led the tobacco control work at ChangeLab Solutions, a non-profit organization that works with local governments and communities to create environments where healthy options are available to everyone.
+Prior to joining RLG, Leslie had more than 20 years of experience in public health law and policy work for government and nonprofit organizations, including the Campaign for Tobacco-free Kids, the Tobacco Control Legal Consortium, and the World Health Organization.
+For nearly 15 years, Leslie led the tobacco control work at ChangeLab Solutions, a non-profit organization that seeks healthier communities for all through better laws and policies.
+She previously practiced employment law.

 Leslie received her J.D. from the University of California, Hastings College of Law and her B.A. in Mass Communications from the University of California, Berkeley.

 Leslie is admitted to practice in California.
 She is a member of the Board of Directors of two nonprofit organizations.

 Siobhan Donahue is a Law Clerk at Richman Law Group.
 She wants to use her experiences and formal education to promote community development and sustainability.